barrucadu/memo.barrucadu.co.uk/memos/campaign-notes-2022-11-sylea-rising.markdown

   got a job to take some cargo to a science expedition on Kuurashbir along the way.
 Unfortunately, Mission to Mithril happened.
 Half-way to the survivors, facing down a giant snow-worm.

+- **Session 6: Mission to Mithril (2).** Rescue the scientists, shoot up the mercenaries, make it to Kir.

 **Adventures:**